Tracking China’s Indoor and Outdoor Air Pollution

 Scientific processes developed during the research, as well as measured data and observations, will contribute to solutions for reducing children’s exposure to indoor and outdoor air pollution, with positive implications for health.

-- Regions of China suffer from poor air quality, with some pollutants above documented levels recommended by the World Health Organization (WHO).
+- Regions of China suffer from poor air quality, with some pollutants above documented levels that are recommended by the WHO.

-- UL research is determining the acute effects of pollutants, including PM, VOCs and ozone, on human health.
+- Underwriters Laboratories' research is determining the acute effects of pollutants, including PM, VOCs and ozone, on human health.

 - Research results will contribute to solutions for reducing children’s exposure to air pollution and improving health outcomes.